The Duchess of Montoro

 Portrait of the 13th Duchess of Alba, PD

-Pieces from Tanuca and La XIII collections, and Las Vegas wedding: Eugenia’s Instagram, Fair use
+Pendant from Tanuca collection, and Las Vegas wedding: Eugenia’s Instagram, Fair use

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.